 How did contemporary ballet evolve?

-Contemporary ballet evolved in the 1980s by integrating classical ballet techniques with modern dance elements, primarily influenced by innovators such as George Balanchine, William Forsythe, and dancer Twyla Tharp.
-This blend resulted in new movement vocabularies and diverse choreographic styles.
+Contemporary ballet evolved in the 1980s by integrating classical techniques with modern dance elements.
+It was primarily influenced by innovators such as George Balanchine, William Forsythe, and dancer Twyla Tharp.
+This blend resulted in new movement vocabulary and diverse choreographic styles.

 What are some of the iconic performances in classical ballet?